 Local storage can be accessed right from your web browser since all stored data are saved across browsers in JavaScript.
 First, you need to go to your developer tools by pressing F12, then go to the application tab, right there, you will find your local storage (F12 – application - storage – local storage – YourprojectPath ).

-setItem( ): This method is use to store key/value pairs to the local storage.
+setItem( ): This method is used to save key/value pairs in local storage.
 The setItem method looks like the one we have below.

 localStorage.setItem("name", "Tomi");